BoLS logo Today's Tabletop & RPG News

 What an adorable story!
 The tale of an ambitious little girl just trying to help a candidate she wanted to win the presidency.
 Who could be mad at such a heartwarming tale?

 Word had gotten back to Milton Bradley that his lithographical prints were useless.
 Lincoln had grown a beard and the clean shaven Lincoln was soooo last month!
+Despite his own fantastic beard, another’s was ruining his business.

-His business started tanking.
 Rather than work out a plan for how to deal with his problems and fix his business, Bradley decided to go play games with a friend of his, George Tapley.

+Landing on Honor, Happiness, Success, and so on, grant 5 points each.
 While landing on Poverty, Disgrace, Prison or Suicide gets you nothing.
-The game had a very strong moral message: Perseverance leads to Success, Intemperance leads to Poverty, Honesty leads to Happiness and Gambling leads to Ruin.
-Notably, the game used a spinning top to roll to move, because dice were seen as too closely related to gambling.
+The game had a very strong moral message: Perseverance leads to Success.
+Intemperance leads to Poverty.
+Honesty leads to Happiness.
+Gambling leads to Ruin, and so on.

 If only today’s ads were as straightforward as “Standard and Popular”

-Thus ends the tale of how an 11 year old girl, Abraham Lincoln’s beard and a problem-avoiding game night created one of the most iconic board games of all time!
+Thus ends the tale of how an 11 year old girl, Abraham Lincoln’s beard, and a problem-avoiding game night created one of the most iconic board games of all time!

 Avatar